joshbegley/nyt-latest/README.md

 **Friends and rivals alike are quick to offer Iran their assistance.**\
-`By Matina Stevis-Gridneff, Vivian Nereim and Anushka Patil`\
+`By Matina Stevis-Gridneff, Vivian Nereim, Anushka Patil and Gulsin Harman`\
 https://nytimes.com/live/2024/05/19/world/iran-president-helicopter-crash/friends-and-rivals-alike-are-quick-to-offer-iran-their-assistance

 **19pol-swiper-new**\